bukhbayar/bukhbayar.github.io/_posts/2019-02-06-how-I-created-a-website-for-free.md

 Its is static web pages but still people trying to create some dynamic contents.
 As far as I can see, AWS Serverless might be easy to handle if you wanted to build some dynamic contents.
 [Here](https://medium.com/the-everyday-developer/how-i-update-dynamic-content-on-github-pages-with-aws-lambda-ddb70e9739c7) is the example of how Lambda function used to create dynamic contents in Github pages.
 However, I used [Heroku](http://heroku.com) because its free in some cases.

-[Secret Keeper](https://github.com/HenrikJoreteg/github-secret-keeper) is one of the solutions to store your environment variables securely in Heroku that I am using it for creating GitHub login.
-The reason behind that I am creating a login feature is I wanted to try to develop a blogging platform where other bloggers, authors are able to write and publish their post.
-For this idea, Github pages may not be enough, but I would like to test and try all possibilities.
+[Secret Keeper](https://github.com/HenrikJoreteg/github-secret-keeper) is one of the solutions to store your environment variables securely in Heroku, which I am using it for storing credential GitHub OAuth Apps.
+The reason behind that I am creating a login feature is I wanted to try building a blogging platform where other bloggers, authors are may able to write and publish their post.
+For this idea, Github pages may not be enough as a server, but I would like to test and try all possibilities.
+In general, Heroku is not a free server, but for this minor server, it becomes free.

+As a markdown editor, I am using [SimpleMDE](https://github.com/sparksuite/simplemde-markdown-editor) which bloggers use it to write their post.
+When a user saves their article, Heroku service will push markdown text into GitHub automatically which is simple.